Boris Godunov: Regency

 At the coronation of Feodor Ivanovich as Tsar Feodor I on 31 May 1584, Boris received honors and riches as a member of the regency council, in which he held the second place during the life of the Tsar's uncle Nikita Romanovich.
 When Nikita died in 1586, Boris had no serious rival for the regency.

 A group of other boyars and Dionysius II, Metropolitan of Moscow, conspired to break Boris's power by divorcing the Tsar from Godunov's childless sister.
 The attempt proved unsuccessful, and the conspirators were banished or sent to monasteries.
 After that, Godunov remained supreme in Russia and he corresponded with foreign princes as their equal.

 His policy was generally pacific and always prudent.
 In 1595, he recovered from Sweden some towns lost during the former reign.
-Five years previously he had defeated a Tatar raid upon Moscow, for which he received the title of Konyushy, an obsolete dignity even higher than that of Boyar.
+Five years previously he had defeated a Turkic raid upon Moscow, for which he received the title of Konyushy, an obsolete dignity even higher than that of Boyar.
 He supported an anti-Turkish faction in the Crimea and gave the Khan subsidies in his war against the sultan.

 Godunov encouraged English merchants to trade with Russia by exempting them from duties.
 He built towns and fortresses along the north-eastern and south-eastern borders of Russia to keep the Tatar and Finnic tribes in order.
 These included Samara, Saratov, Voronezh, and Tsaritsyn, as well as other lesser towns.
 He colonized Siberia with scores of new settlements, including Tobolsk.

 During his rule, the Russian Orthodox Church received its patriarchate, placing it on an equal footing with the ancient Eastern churches and freeing it from the influence of the Patriarch of Constantinople.
 This pleased the Tsar, as Feodor took a great interest in church affairs.

 In Godunov's most important domestic reform, a 1597 decree forbade peasants from transferring land from one landowner to another (which they had been freely able to do each year around Saint George's Day in November), thus binding them to the soil.
 This ordinance aimed to secure revenue, but it led to the institution of serfdom in its most oppressive form.
 (See also Serfdom in Russia.)